intuition-dev/intuDocs/slides/slides.md

 ###  Low-code?
 ![60% center](truck.png)
 What will the future of professional development look like?
-#### We developers will likey use automation and a low-code generator.
+#### We developers will likely use automation and a low-code generator.

 ---